 You can fill in row by row or column by column.
 I found it easier to hold two or three marker colors in my hand and fill in all of those combinations at once.

-In conclusion, once you finish all the colors of the chart it will amaze you to see all the new hues you were able to create!
+In conclusion, once you finish all the colors of this color mixing chart pdf it will amaze you to see all the new hues you were able to create!

 Don’t stop at one Printable Color Charts, make more!

-I love using these printable color charts for my marker sets.
+I love using these color mixing chart pdfs for my marker sets.
 I trim it down to fit inside the packaging on the back.
 This way I can flip the pack over and see what color schemes I can create with those pens and choose a set of colors that suit my mood and what I want to paint.

 How I find this color mixing chart useful: